Russian destroyer Zabiyaka: Interwar activities

 The ship was equipped with ten 165 kg B-1 and fifteen 41 kg M-1 depth charges sometime in 1933.
-Uritsky had its masts and armament removed in preparation for her voyage through the newly built White Sea Canal in May–June 1933.
-They were reinstalled by 5 August when the ship was assigned to the Northern Flotilla (later the Northern Fleet).
+Uritsky had her masts and armament removed in preparation for her voyage through the newly built White Sea Canal in May–June 1933.
+They were re-installed by 5 August when the ship was assigned to the Northern Flotilla (later the Northern Fleet).
 She was based in Polyarny, Murmansk, from November 1935.
-Uritsky was modernized from 15 October 1938 to 10 March 1941 at the Krasnaya Kuznitsa Shipyard in Arkhangelsk.
+Modernisation work on Uritsky took place from 15 October 1938 to 10 March 1941 at the Krasnaya Kuznitsa Shipyard in Arkhangelsk.
 This included the installation of a tripod mast, and the addition of a 37 mm 70-K AA gun.